AdaCore/training_material/courses/fundamentals_of_ada/adv_270_subprogram_contracts.rst

 ====================

 --------------------------------------------
-Evaluate An Expression on Subprogram Entry
+Evaluate an Expression on Subprogram Entry
 --------------------------------------------

 * Post-conditions may require knowledge of a subprogram's **entry context**